 Guide

-A musician website should make it easy for bookers, press, and fans to find the right information fast.
+A musician website is one of the most important professional tools an artist has for booking, press, and fans.
+It should make it easy for bookers, press, and fans to find what they need without friction.

 Definition

-A strong musician website combines artist profile, EPK, booking, and release pages in one clear system.
+A musician website brings artist profile, EPK, booking, and release pages together in one clear system — making it easy for bookers, press, and fans to act.

 Quick answer